 calculated as unweighted or weighted means, or as least

-effects/Graphs button to open the Table of All Effects dialog.
+effects/Graphs button to display the Table of All Effects dialog box.

-to produce a spreadsheet with the table of marginal means for the selected
+button to produce a spreadsheet with the table of marginal means for the

 The default graph for all spreadsheets with marginal means is the means

 plot.
 In this case, the plot is rather simple.
 To produce this plot of